ElCuboNegro/ElCuboNegro/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Google Actions as a hobby bcause I love chatbots :)
+- 😎 I'm working with an amazing team in @sumzcol // Fliipa!
 - 🌱 I’m currently learning Structural math for CS, Spark/PySpark and Dask.
+- 🎶 I love good flows (workflows and music... flow?)
 - 👯 I’m looking to collaborate on Mycroft AI.
 - 🤔 I’m looking for help with how to become a better coder and help others to become better in their jobs
 - 💬 Ask me about conversational design / One Piece / Greek mithology